 ● The designated representative for any other purposes under this chapter or the Act.

-“Section 502(b)(10) changes” are changes that contravene an express permit term and which are made pursuant to rule 567—22.110(455B).
-Such changes do not include changes that would violate applicable requirements or contravene federally enforceable permit terms and conditions that are monitoring (including test methods), record keeping, reporting, or compliance certification requirements.
+“Section 502(b)(10) changes” means the definition of “Section 502(b)(10) changes” as set forth in 40 CFR 70.2 and is adopted by reference.

 “State implementation plan (SIP)” means the plan adopted by the state of Iowa and approved by the administrator which provides for implementation, maintenance, and enforcement of such primary and secondary ambient air quality standards as are adopted by the administrator, pursuant to the Act.